 “This was more like a gigantic film, a TV show in a feature film format,” as additional editor Jonathan P. Shaw told me.
 “It is very unlike anything I had ever worked on in television.
 It challenges the audience, and there’s some work to be done for the viewers, but it will pay off for you” (Halskov 2017b).

-The new Twin Peaks is called The Return, and that title refers to Dale Cooper’s attempt to return to the town of Twin Peaks, but it also indicates that we are witnessing a return of David Lynch and his signature style.
+The new Twin Peaks is called The Return, and that title (which was conjured up by CBS/Showtime, not David Lynch and Mark Frost) refers to Dale Cooper’s attempt to return to the town of Twin Peaks, but it also indicates that we are witnessing a return of David Lynch and his signature style.
 Stylistically, at least, this is as similar to Lynch’s paintings and movies (e.g. Eraserheads , Lost Highway , Mulholland Dr. and Inland Empire ) as it is to the original Twin Peaks, and we are closer to the abstract version of Twin Peaks that we witnessed in Episode 29 and Fire Walk with Me than to the groundbreaking, but relatively conventional, pilot episode (which premiered in April, 1990).

 “A pattern is forming”